Agentic Ops

 The experiment

-So I wired up a webhook that fires when post-deploy checks fail.
+I wired up a webhook that fires when post-deploy checks fail.
 That webhook triggers Claude Code, which has access to the GitHub Actions logs and the repo.
 It diagnoses the issue, writes a fix, and opens a PR with auto-merge.
 When CI passes, it merges.
-The loop closes itself.

-It's not foolproof.
 It only works because I own the full stack and there's nobody else merging code at the same time.
-But when it works, it's pretty wild.
-Push, break, fix, merge, all while I'm making coffee.
+The next pieces are runtime alerts and auto-rebase.

 How it works